pkulak/nanomemo/README.md

 (and possibly other metadata in the future).
 There are existing APIs for this, but it's so simple, I figured I'd whip up an open-source solution.

+New memos are signed by the sender and verified by the api, and requests to get the memo are signed by the receiver and verified by the api.

 Huge shout out to the wonderful [JNano](https://github.com/koczadly/jNano) project, which took this project from a reasonable amount of work down to almost nothing.